Conformal transformations and equivariance in unbounded KK-theory: Introduction

 One interpretation of conformal actions and changes of metric is via Connes and Moscovici's \emph{twisted spectral triples} \cite{Connes_2008}.
 One of the two main examples \cite[\S 2.2]{Connes_2008} of twisted spectral triples given by Connes and Moscovici is built from a multiplicative perturbation \( D \leadsto k D k \).
 The other main example \cite[\S 2.3]{Connes_2008} \cite[§3.1]{Moscovici_2010} is built from a Dirac spectral triple \( (C_0(X), L^2(X, S), \slashed{D}) \) on a Riemannian manifold \( X \), equipped with the conformal action of a discrete group \( G \).
 One extends the algebra \( C_0(X) \) to the crossed product \( C_0(X) ⋊ G \) and

 becomes a Lipschitz regular twisted spectral triple.
-In \S6.1, we will interpret this as the dual-Green–Julg map of a \emph{conformally equivariant} unbounded cycle and show that such examples possess well-defined bounded transforms without recourse to the Lipschitz regularity condition of \cite[Definition 3.1]{Connes_2008}.
+In \S\ref{subsec:conf-descent}, we will interpret this as the dual Green–Julg map of a \emph{conformally equivariant} unbounded cycle and show that such examples possess well-defined bounded transforms without recourse to the Lipschitz regularity condition of \cite[Definition 3.1]{Connes_2008}.

 In the framework of the spectral action principle, Chamseddine and Connes \cite{Chamseddine_2006} calculate the effect of rescaling the Spectral Standard Model Dirac operator \( D \leadsto e^{-ϕ/2} D e^{-ϕ/2} \), where the \emph{dilaton} \( ϕ \) is interpreted as a scalar field.
-Apart from the Higgs mass term, the entire Lagrangian of the Standard Model of particle physics is conformally invariant, which was a motivation for this work.
+Apart from the Higgs mass term, the entire Lagrangian of the Standard Model of particle physics is conformally invariant, which was a background motivation for this work.

 The technical innovation which underpins our results is a multiplicative perturbation theory for self-adjoint regular operators on Hilbert modules.
 This perturbation theory relates the bounded transforms \( D(1+D^2)^{-1/2} \) and \( \mu D\mu^*(1+(\mu D\mu^*)^2)^{-1/2} \) of \( D \) and its multiplicative perturbation \( \mu D\mu^* \), for suitable $\mu$.
 Together with the well-known additive perturbation theory $D \leadsto D+A$ for (relatively) bounded $A$, Theorem \ref{thm:converse} says, roughly, that any perturbation preserving the KK-class of the bounded transform takes the form $\mu D \mu^*+A$.